 Benefits of auto equity loans

-Since you’re using your car as collateral and the loan is much less than the car’s value, lenders typically don’t need to do a credit check — their investment is safe.
-So, it doesn’t matter what you’ve done in the past.
-You can get approved, no problem.
+Since you’re using your car as collateral and the loan is much less than the car’s value, lenders typically don’t need to do a credit check.

 2) Fast source of cash

-With an auto equity loan, you’ll typically get your check when you walk out the lender’s door.
-The whole process rarely takes more than a half an hour.
+With an auto equity loan, you’ll typically get your check when you walk out of the lender’s door.
+The whole process rarely takes more than half an hour.
 So, if it’s urgent that you get some cash now, auto equity loans are worth your consideration.

 3) You don’t have to sell your car

 Cons of auto equity loans

 While auto equity loans do have their benefits, there are some significant drawbacks you need to know.

 1) You could lose your car

 Although you get to keep your car while you’re making payments, defaulting on the loan could result in repossession.
-If you rely on your car to get to work, failing to pay off your debt could put your career at risk.
+If you rely on your vehicle to get to work, failing to pay off your debt could put your job at risk.

 2) High interest rates and fees

 3) You may need to buy more insurance

 Auto equity lenders typically require that you have full coverage on your car.
 If you’re still making payments on it, the primary lender likely has this covered, so you may not need to make any changes.
 But if you have paid off the car and dropped your coverage to liability only, you might need to increase your coverage and your monthly premium to get approved.

 Where to find auto equity loans

 The big banks like Wells Fargo, Chase, and Bank of America don’t offer auto equity loans.
-However, credit unions, community banks, and specialized lenders in your area may offer them.
+However, credit unions, community banks, and specialized lenders in your area may provide them.